 1) It is unreasonable or unsafe to do so

 2) To avoid fixed or moving objects, parked or moving vehicles, surface hazards, etc.

 3) If the lane is too narrow for the bicycle and an overtaking vehicle to travel safely side by side.

 So, if the lane is too narrow to "share", you should command the lane to signal for motorists to change lanes to pass safely.

-For this reason, Metroparks issues special permits for after hours commuting on the University Parks Trail and the Wabash Cannonball Trail.
+For this reason, Metroparks Toledo issues special permits for after hours commuting on the University Parks Trail and the Wabash Cannonball Trail.